damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 We've been asked a few times why we don't just let Chef, Puppet, or Ansible to be configured by the developer.

-True, the bottom line is that we can leave everything up to the person that is setting up GitLab to do that work.
+You can still use your favourite configuration management tool to do this work.
-However, it is _still_ a lot of work.
+However, be advised that it is _still_ a lot of work.
 That also means that for every GitLab update, the administrator needs to go through a list of changes and see if they need to upgrade the software.
 If they don't, GitLab might not work as expected.
 The end user most likely won't care how the setup is done, they might just see something not working as they would expect.
 That is a risk we want to remove if we can.